miguelnto/brainj/README.md

 ## TODO

-- [ ] I still need to make more tests, as there are probably some programs in standard Brainf that doesn't work well with this implementation.
+- [ ] I still need to make more tests, as there are probably some programs in standard Brainf*ck that doesn't work well with this implementation.
 - [ ] Create a compiler
   - [ ] That compiles to Java Bytecode
   - [ ] That compiles to native machine code
-- [ ] Make this implementation embeddable so you can execute BrainF programs inside another app.
+- [ ] Make this implementation embeddable so you can execute Brainf*ck programs inside another app.

 ## Usage